Eyremba/NPC-Lib/README.md

 }
 ```

 I hate it when code looks like that!
-Sopmetimes it looks nice but in this case it won't.
+Sometimes it looks nice but in this case it won't.
 Code that is written like this will *not* get pulled.

 Also, you can documentate your code.
 You're free to choose, if you won't, okay then.
 If you do, cool.